|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-This P-38 is located 15 miles northwest of Kikori, Gulf Province.
-Located four miles up river from Baimuru (Ibiko village).
+This P-38 crashed near Baimuru (Ibiko) in Gulf Province.
 The tail boom has traces of a tail letter (letter unknown).
-The 80th Fighter Squadron used letters the tail of aircraft.
+The 80th Fighter Squadron used letters the tails of aircraft.

 PNG Museum Aircraft Status Card - P-38G Lightning 42-12709

 National Archives 90th Fighter Squadron History Frame 359 Microfilm 1065#3

 E&E Report No. 4 - Evasion and Escape in New Guinea Richard S. Strommen November 12, 1943 pages 1-5